-The Doctor of Philosophy Degree (Ph.D.) degree is a research-oriented degree.
-The program of study developed by the candidate builds on the previous undergraduate and graduate courses completed by the candidate.
-The program of study is designed to foster independent and creative thinking about agricultural education by the candidate.
+The Doctor of Philosophy Degree (Ph.D.) degree is a research-oriented program of study.
+The academic plan developed by the candidate builds on the previous undergraduate and graduate courses completed by the candidate.
+The academic plan is designed to foster independent and creative thinking about agricultural education by the candidate.
 Emphasis is placed on selecting courses and educational experiences that enhance the breadth and depth of the candidate’s knowledge related to their major and minor fields study.

 Candidates pursuing a Ph.D. degree must select a research problem, design a study, carry out the study, and document this study in the form of a dissertation.
-The selection of a dissertation topic is made by the candidate with the assistance of the major professor and program of study committee.
+The selection of a dissertation topic is made by the candidate with the assistance of the major professor and academic plan committee.
 The topic selected should reflect original thinking by the candidate and be concerned with some aspect of agricultural education that is within the research focus of the department.

 - Delivery Systems: Select, organize, and implement appropriate delivery systems to fit a variety of teaching and learning situations.